Updated: Aug 3

 When Viral Modi was preparing for impending fatherhood, he wanted to gift his daughter with something special, something more unique than engraved jewelry, something that his daughter could enjoy immediately and grow with, something that connected her back to his Indian roots.
 His sister Avani Modi Sarkar, then also pregnant with a daughter, came up with an idea—the Baby Ganesh.
 Since then, the Modi siblings have grown their

-offerings to include books, greeting cards and a Baby Hanuman, coming soon.
+offerings to include the Baby Hanuman collection and Baby Krishna collection, coming soon.

 When Tarul Kode Tripathi had her first child, daughter Sanaya, she made a commitment “to never stay silent about the things that matter the most.”
 She teamed up with younger cousin Tejal Angolkar—though they grew up as sisters amongst a large, tight-knit extended family—to form Sanaya Set, founded on the premise that each person can make a positive impact toward social justice, intersectionality and style.
 While the duo curates subscription boxes that pulls items from companies founded by or supporting womxn and minorities, they also donate 10 percent of proceeds from each box to a different womxn-empowering charity each time.